Another Day (Roy Harper song): Covers

 In the 1979 cover by Peter Gabriel and Kate Bush, the male and female vocals are inverted so that Bush sings the lyrics from the protagonist's point of view, and Gabriel sings those of the lost lover.
 The track is accompanied by keyboards and Harper's guitar riff is played on a piano.
 The cover led to Bush collaborating with Harper in 1980 when he sang backing vocals on her song "Breathing".
-They later dueted on the track 'You' from his The Unknown Soldier album.
+They later dueted on the track "You" from his The Unknown Soldier album.

 The 4AD records collective This Mortal Coil recorded a version on their 1984 album It'll End in Tears, sung by Elizabeth Fraser of the Cocteau Twins and accompanied by strings rather than acoustic guitar.
-The album was conceived by the 4AD Ivo Watts-Russell, who sought to renew interest in at the time neglected 1970s songwriters such as Harper and Alex Chilton of Big Star.
+The album was conceived by the 4AD founder Ivo Watts-Russell, who sought to renew interest in at the time neglected 1970s songwriters such as Harper and Alex Chilton of Big Star.

-In 2013 the This Mortal Coil version was reinterpreted by the contemporary classical cellist, guitarist and electronic musician Oliver Coates.
+In 2013, the This Mortal Coil version was reinterpreted by the contemporary classical cellist, guitarist and electronic musician Oliver Coates.
 Like the TMC track, Coates' version is accompanied by strings only.
 It is sung by the pseudonymous Chrysanthemum Bear.
 According to Coates: "We have recorded many things informally because I'm devoted to the colour of her voice and the way she uses it.
 Part of the recording [of "Another Day"] happened in an abandoned structure with a large reverb off the coast of Norway.
 Part [of it] was recorded in the far north of Scotland."